geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_and_Groups.md

 		‎**Connect-AzureAD**

 	- A new window will appear requesting your credentials.
-Sign in using your tenant email account **Admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and with the **tenant password** from your lab hosting provider).
+Sign in using Holy's Microsoft 365 account of **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and **Pa55w.rd** as the Password.

 	- You should then run the following command to display the repository of deleted groups (this should display the **Inside Sales** group that you earlier deleted):<br/>